ShiroHusin/Entropy_Simulation/README.md

 In this project, I was inspired by the use of Cellular Automata (CA) to model a stochastic process.
 The main source code is labelled Automata.py

 As with any cellular automata project, the rules of the simulation needs to be established.
-For a more comprehensive explaination of the rules please see [here].
+For a more comprehensive explaination of the rules please see [here](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/rules.md).

 For more details on the calculation of entropy, please see [here].